carolinemarcks/comp20-cmarcks/frogger/README.md

 I have not collaborated or discussed the assignment with anyone.

-I have spent approximately four hours on this assignment.
+I have spent approximately 12 hours on this assignment.